Your Guide to Recreating Elements of the Graffito Theme for WordPress

 The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a setting override.
 This can be done by navigating to Administrative Dashboard -> Graffito Theme and selecting the + icon located just above the Style settings tab.

 It would be a good idea for organization to name this layout override something like Front Page as it would be used only for the front page of your site.

 The next step you will need to take in creating your Theme Settings override is to assign the Front Page override to the site's home page.
-Under the Template Page Types list, you will want to select both Home Page and Front Page.
-These settings can be found by navigating to Assignments > Template Page Types in the theme settings.
+Under the Theme Page Types list, you will want to select both Home Page and Front Page.
+These settings can be found by navigating to Assignments > Theme Page Types in the theme settings.

 Doing this will assign the override to these two page types.
 This will allow the override to cover all access scenarios that would lead a user to your site's main home page.